datopia/pixyll/_posts/2018-11-03-blockchain-information-system.md

-From a developer's perspective, one of the more disappointing _compute_ blockchain trends is the conflation of information and implementation at the center of many of the emerging programming models.
+From a developer's perspective, one of the more disappointing _compute_ blockchain trends is the conflation of information and implementation at the center of the dominant programming model.
 We're recapitulating the [worst](https://medium.com/@brianwill/object-oriented-programming-a-personal-disaster-1b044c2383ab) of object-orientation, atop systems embarrassed to describe themselves as such.